andynog/firecracker-microvm-samples/microvm-web-server/README.md

 #### Cleaning up the network tap

-If you want to delete the tap0 network, open a terminal prompt and execute the command below:
+If you want to delete the tap0 network, open a terminal prompt on the host machine and execute the command below:

 `sudo ip link del tap0`

 #### Downloading image files (kernel and rootfs)

 If you want to download updates for the image files you can use the script below.

 - Open a terminal window and run: